 Advanced Placement (AP) Biology (11-12) is an elective, double period laboratory science course designed to be the equivalent of a first-year college course.
 Students may earn college credit by passing the College Board AP Examination.
 The course syllabus approved by the College Board identifies the following topics for study: chemistry of life, cells, cellular energetics, heredity, molecular genetics, evolutionary biology, diversity of organisms, structure and function of plants and animals, and ecology.
 Laboratory investigations are required, including dissection.
 Successful completion of summer reading and writing assignments prior to the class is strongly recommended.
+Beginning in the 2018-19 school year, students enrolled in this course are required to take a district comprehensive final examination that will be worth 10% of their final grade.

-437 Honors Genetics (Comprehensive HS)
+437 Honors Genetics (Comprehensive HS) 1/2 Credit